 Step 3 - Defrost the Freezer

-Furthermore, check to see of the door has been properly closed.
+Furthermore, check to see if the door has been properly closed or closes properly.
 Sometimes a carelessly stored item keeps a freezer door from closing properly, affecting the overall operation.

 Step 4 – Reset the Thermostat